AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/log-locations.md

 - **Support log**: `var/log/support_report.log`
 - **Reports**: `var/report/`

-Though the `cloud.log` file contains feedback from each stage of the deployment process, logs from the deploy hook are unique to each environment.
+Though the `cloud.log` file contains feedback from each stage of the deployment process, logs created by the deploy hook are unique to each environment.
 The environment-specific deploy log is in the following directories:

 - **Starter and Pro Integration**: `/var/log/deploy.log`
 - **Pro Staging**: `/var/log/platform/<project-ID>_stg/deploy.log`